Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications

 We evaluate the communication performance of the proposed H-RAQR using the ergodic sum-rate metric derived in Sec.~\ref{subsec:rate_analysis}.
 The performance is compared against two reference architectures: the conventional CRS scheme and the PRS scheme.
 All three receivers are simulated using the same atomic system, vapor cell parameters, and optical laser configuration to ensure a fair comparison.

 Within the considered six-level manifold, the achievable number of RF channels differs across the three architectures.
 The PRS scheme supports only two RF transitions $(\omega_1,\omega_4)$ because any additional intermediate coupling (e.g., $|3\rangle\leftrightarrow|5\rangle$) would introduce a dipole-forbidden triangular loop as discussed in Remark~1.
 The CRS architecture supports three sequential transitions but does not activate the non-adjacent coupling $|3\rangle\leftrightarrow|6\rangle$.
 In contrast, the proposed hybrid architecture exploits the full dipole-allowed connectivity of the six-level system and simultaneously activates four RF transitions.
 Consequently, the hybrid receiver provides a larger number of communication channels within the same atomic structure.
-The achievable ergodic sum-rate results are shown in Figs.~\ref{fig:performce}(a) and~(b) under two representative Rabi-frequency configurations in normalized units:
+The achievable ergodic sum-rate results are shown in Fig.~\ref{fig:performce} present the communication performance for two representative Rabi-frequency configurations (normalized by $2\pi\times\mathrm{MHz}$),

-Only the Rabi frequency of channel~1 is varied to generate these configurations since this transition is common to all three receiver architectures.
-This ensures that the comparison reflects realistic operating conditions while maintaining architectural fairness.
+Both configurations lie within the validated operating region identified in Section~\ref{sec:validityandLimitation}, achieving $\mathcal{F}\approx0.98$ and therefore satisfying the applicability conditions of the analytical model in \eqref{eq:rho21_steady}.
+The Rabi frequencies are selected to ensure a fair comparison among the H-RAQR, PRS, and CRS architectures.